Original Teen Titans and Titans West (Dick Grayson | Wally West | Donna Troy | Roy Harper)

 - My God, What Have I Done?: After she gouged her eye out the Psycho Serum Slade used on her was starting to wear off, and after realizing what she did to herself she was horrified, stating she'd never try to make herself like Slade.
 He responded by drugging her again.

-- Never Live It Down In-universe, her time with the Teen Titans was very strained because Wonder Girl and Robin treated her actions under Slade's control as if she'd committed every murder of her own free will, despite knowing what Slade did to her.
+- Once Done, Never Forgotten: Her time with the Teen Titans was very strained because Wonder Girl and Robin treated her actions under Slade's control as if she'd committed every murder of her own free will, despite knowing what Slade did to her.
 It got so bad Rose briefly left and allied herself with Clock King after hearing Cassandra and Tim say she was a lost cause.

 - Seers: She has limited precognition (usually a few seconds at most).